Adappt-Intelligence-Inc/libra/doc/API.md

-# Rest API Interface for webrtc, RTSP, HLS, Mpeg-Dash
+# Rest API Interface for RTSP and Webrtc

 ## Common APIs for Cloud and NVR.
 We are targetting AWS in this doc.

 # Rules

-1. Mapping between UserID(emaild) & cameraId will be done with Public SSL Certificate generated for Camera.
+1. Mapping between UserID(emaild) & cameraId are done with Public SSL Certificate generated for Camera.
 During camera commissioning, public pem will be created from APP and shared to Camera.

-2. All User Info will be in Json Format.
+2. All User Info and Device information are in Json Format.

-3. Use Post APIs for Creation, Put for Updation and Delete for deletion.
+3. Post Rest APIs for Creation, Put for Updation and Delete for deletion.

-4. We can not share or Use long-term access key and access key ID at camera nor at Android APP.
-Instead we can do any of the following

-   1. Generate temporary security credentials.
+4. Generated temporary security credentials.
 Temporary security credentials include an access key ID and a secret access key, but they also include a security token that indicates when the credentials expire.
 After they expire, they're no longer valid.

-   2. We will provide API for the temporary keys and sessionids.